Visiting Eastern Berlin

 Vertical metal rods mark out the original outer wall, constructed from August 1961.
 An interactive memorial provides a graphic history of “the Wall”, from its hasty construction to its eventual deconstruction in 1989.

 Initially the wall was a hastily erected barbed wire fence to prevent the escape of Eastern residents.
-The construction eventually evolved into two prefabricated concrete walls, separated by a floodlit “deathstrip” patrolled by shoot to kill guards, guard dogs, minefields and booby traps.
+The construction eventually evolved into two prefabricated concrete walls, separated by a floodlit “deathstrip”.
+Shoot to kill guards patrolled the strip, with guard dogs, minefields and booby traps.

-The station from which we had just alighted became one of many “ghost stations”.
+The nearby station became one of many “ghost stations”.
 These stations were sealed up to prevent escape by easterners, while western train travellers continued to ride express through the empty platforms.

 On Bernauer Strasse, the facade of the apartment buildings formed the outer wall.
 Windows were eventually bricked over as residents jumped to freedom.
 Picture boards bring humanity to the story, providing the stories of those who attempted to escape – both successfully and unsuccessfully.